stevenzhang070302/Smart-Transit/README.md

 # Assembly of Parts
 * You will need to Solder the pins from the GPS Shield/Breakout Board Package onto the GPS Shield/Breakout Board.
 After the solder has dried/cooled, attach the shield/breakout board onto the arduino board and the other components to the GPS Shield/Breakout Board

+# Instructions
+Download the repository and the arduino IDE.
+Correctly wire the arduino with the other sensors/parts.
+Open GPSio.ino and run the program.